MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 # 4. Download and test the Light application
 Let's download the *Zigbee_Light_ZC.s37* file to the development kit as shown below.
 See Figure 4‑1 and Figure 4‑2.
+**Note**: Please execute "Erase" process before the following steps to avoid any unintended effect by the existing network setting in the device.
 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/open_Flash_Programmer.png">
 </div>